Ledger-Donjon/laserstudio/README.md

 # Documentation

-Advanced documentation of Laser Studio is available on Read The Docs.
+Advanced documentation of Laser Studio is available on [Read The Docs].

 ## Licensing